 Aggressive promotion of LARCs—or of any method—infringes on reproductive autonomy, and can’t be separated from the broader context of reproductive coercion.

-Browse all BIRTH CONTROL fact sheets, articles, FAQs and more:
+Browse all BIRTH CONTROL consumer health info, articles, FAQs and more:

 When asked about his dissent in the Priests for Life case, Brett Kavanaugh said that by filling out a form the employer did not want to be “complicit in the provision of the abortion-inducing drugs.”
 This rhetoric, conflating contraception and...